drtamarojgreen/quanta_tissu/docs/tissdb_integration.md

 *   **Use Case**: A daily report of new user sign-ups is automatically generated and emailed to the marketing team every morning at 8 AM.

 ## Conclusion
+---

+## The TissDB Business Intelligence Suite

+To fully leverage the unique graph and hybrid-data capabilities of TissDB, a custom Business Intelligence (BI) suite is being developed.
+While external connectors provide broad compatibility, this native suite offers unparalleled insight into TissDB's data structures.
+It includes a **Query Workbench** for power users, a **Dashboard Builder** for business users, and a **Graph Explorer** for deep relationship analysis.

+For a complete overview of these components, please see the TissDB BI Suite Vision document.

 The development of TissDB is a strategic investment in our engineering ecosystem.
 By providing a flexible, powerful, and centralized data integration point, TissDB will break down data barriers, reduce architectural complexity, and empower our development teams to build more cohesive and capable applications.